 Marmoreal is an engineered marble suitable for both interior and exterior architectural surfaces, designed by the British designer Max Lamb and produced by Dzek.
 The word marmoreal means “like marble”.
 This multifunctional material is composed of four significant Italian marble stones with 5 percent of polyester resin binders that make the material more stronger and durable than natural marble.
 Marmoreal explores and celebrates the individual qualities of four different Veronese marbles and skillfully balances 15th-century craft traditions with modern engineered-stone technologies in a waste conscious approach.

-From its creation, Marmoreal showed that it could be used in many different ways, from immersive bathrooms and kitchens to flooring or wall cladding.
-Max Lamb’s Marmoreal furniture designs are economic and architectonic and are created with the minimum amount of waste possible.
+From its creation, Marmoreal showed that it could be used in many different ways, from the immersive bathrooms and kitchens to flooring or wall cladding.
+Max Lamb’s Marmoreal furniture designs are economic and architectonic and are created with the minimum possible amount of waste.
 Each piece of furniture was designed around the standard tile and slab dimensions, ensuring the most efficient use of the material.
-Besides on the collection of furniture, Dzek and Lamb collaborated with Makers & Brothers on collection of kitchen boards, with Cultured Magazine and Artsy on collection of vases and with Maison Kitsuné on capsule collection and staircase in one of their Parisian stores.
+Besides on the collection of furniture, Dzek and Lamb collaborated with Makers & Brothers on a collection of kitchen boards, with Cultured Magazine and Artsy on a collection of vases and with Maison Kitsuné on a capsule collection and the new staircase in one of their Parisian stores.

 Cultured + Artsy Marmoreal Scrap Scrap Vase No. 7, 2014